kapouer/matchdom/README.md

 - return a new value
 - change context

-## types and formats
+## types

-Types can be used by filters parameters, or by "as:" and "is:" filters.
+Filters parameters can be given a type.

-Formats are not types - they are only used by "as:" filter.
+The `as` and `is` filters are useful to explicitely cast or check a value type.

 ### simple types (hard-coded)